LIS

 2. The applicant for a temporary permit has successfully completed high school or a high school equivalency course.

-5. The applicant for a temporary permit has disclosed his physical address.
-A post office box is not acceptable.
+5. The applicant for a temporary permit has disclosed the applicant's physical address and email address.
+A post office box may be provided as a secondary address.

 6. The applicant for a temporary permit has submitted the required application with the proper fee referenced in 18VAC80-20-70 and has signed, as part of the application, a statement that the applicant has read and understands Chapter 15 (§ 54.1-1500 et seq.) of Title 54.1 of the Code of Virginia and this chapter.

-C. The licensed hearing aid specialist who agrees to sponsor the applicant for a temporary permit shall certify on the application that as sponsor, he:
+D. The licensed hearing aid specialist who agrees to sponsor the applicant for a temporary permit must certify on the application that as sponsor, the licensed hearing aid specialist:

 1. Assumes full responsibility for the competence and proper conduct of the temporary permit holder with regard to all acts performed pursuant to the acquisition of training and experience in the fitting or dealing of hearing aids;